syncany/syncany-docs/source/commands.rst

 4. The -D option selects the date/time at which to select the file tree, e.g. ``sy ls -D20m`` to select the file tree 20 minutes ago or ``sy ls -D2014-05-02`` to select the file tree at May 2.

+For a detailed command reference including all command-specific options, please refer to the manual page of this command at :ref:`man_ls`.

 Example 1: Create new repository (interactive mode)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^